ThemModdingHerds/velvet-beautifier/README.md

 Q: I added a mod but nothing happenend after applying
 A: Did you enable the mod?

+Q: What's the `backup` folder and why is it taking so much space?
+A: these are backups of games files, required for modding the game, if there's one missing, then you'll have to redownload the game (it means you modified it already)

 ## Building

 You need the .NET 8.0 SDK and Visual Studio, open the solution and build.
 That's it